 I am sending these orange syllabubs to Nazima and Laura at One Ingredient which this month is themed “oranges”.
 And since it’s yet another citrus recipe (I’m doing well this month!)
 I can also send it again to Karen at Teatime Treats.

-Orange syllabub recipe with speculoos biscuit base
+Orange syllabub with Biscoff base

 Ingredients